Skip to Content

 Those who want to sound more like locals while visiting Seville will order calentitos rather than churros.

-And if you want to go further, you can order one of the following two types: calientito de Rueda (soft) or calientito de papa (crispy).
+If you want to go further, you can order one of the following two types: calientito de Rueda (soft) or calientito de papa (crispy).

 Travel Tip: Churros are one of the most classical representatives of traditional food in Spain.